thomasboyt/earthling/README.md

 ## Design Questions

 Shipping this as a global module is a bad idea considering dependencies/etc might change and multiple installations would be wanted for different projects.
 Can this be globally *and* locally installed? e.g. Global installation only covers `earthling init`, and then you switch to the local installation?
 Can the global CLI tool be configured to look for and prefer a local installation?
 What does that even look like?

+It's tempting to add something like `earthling lint`, not requiring any user eslint configuration, but with the way linting is integrated with most editors this would mean extra user configuration.
+Leave it to the eslint CLI instead.